CRCVREU/UCF-VPN-Installation/newton-setup.md

 2. You can open a PowerShell/Terminal prompt.
   - [Click here for a cheat sheet for Linux Terminal commands](https://cheatography.com/davechild/cheat-sheets/linux-command-line/)
   - [Alternate Cheat Sheet](https://phoenixnap.com/kb/wp-content/uploads/2020/02/linux-commands-cheat-sheet-phoenixnap.pdf)
-  - Remember, you can use the `TAB` key to autocomplete commands in your Terminal.
+  - Remember, you can use the `TAB` key to auto complete commands in your Terminal.
     - Some of these, like `cd` and `ls` work in Windows PowerShell as well.

-Please click the link below to the OS you will be working from regulary.
+Please click the link below to the OS you will be working from regularly.
 I highly suggest using any Linux distro (Ubuntu would be the easiest to setup) as your regular work environment, as setting up and maintaining programming environments in Windows is a hassle at best and a nightmare at worst. **You can also use Windows Subsystem for Linux**, which gives you access to a full Debian Linux system through the command line.
 Check it out [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) if you want to set it up.

 *However* for the purposes of this tutorial any OS will work mostly the same.